-A very important statistic to track, and also very easy to calculate.
+A very important statistic to track, and also easy to calculate.
 Just divide the total spend over a particular period by the total number of new clients acquired over that period.
-The result will be how much it cost your firm to get each new client.
+The result will be how much it costs your firm to get each new client.

-By keeping track of these metrics, you’ll always have a good idea of which parts of your firm’s marketing efforts are working the best, and exactly how cost effective that marketing is.
-This should enable you to maximize what is working, and cut out what is not.
-With a bit of time, and a few adjustments, your law firm’s marketing will become a fine tuned and efficient client generating effort.
+By keeping track of these metrics, law firms will have a better idea of which marketing tactics are the best at converting leads.
+This should enable firms to maximize what is working, and cut out what is not.
+With a bit of time, and a few adjustments, your law firm’s marketing will become a fine tuned and efficient lead generation engine.